Caregiver Support Programs

 Caregiving: The Love-Hate Relationship

 Caregivers become overwhelmed, depressed, and physically ill by continuing to believe that they can do it all.
-Many are drowning in responsibility and unable to take a break.
+Many caregivers drown in responsibility.
+They feel unable to take a break.
 Caregiving burnout is the result.
-Caregivers rarely have a back-up plan.
+Caregivers rarely have a backup plan.
 If something happens to the caregiver, what happens to the person who needs care?
-Your husband, wife, aging parent, or loved one depend on you.
+Husbands, wives, aging parents, and loved ones depend on the caregiver.

 Stress resulting from the role of a caregiver can push the limits of trying to remain positive.
-Why do bad things happen?
+Why do bad things happen to good people?
 When will caregiving get easier?
 The emotional and physical health of caregivers wears down trying to juggle all of the tasks to ensure a loved one receives care.

-Daily battles with insurance companies, physicians, in-home care agency, and care community staff become the norm instead of the exception.
-Hypersensitivity and anxiety are the result of midnight and emergency phone calls that are never good news.
+Daily battles with insurance companies, physicians, in-home care agencies, and care community staff become the norm instead of the exception.
+Hypersensitivity and anxiety are the results of midnight and emergency phone calls that are never good news.
 Hearing a loved one get up from bed at night and wander about the home becomes a concern.

-Situations become stuck when we feel aging parents, spouses, and family refuse to change.
+Situations become stuck when we feel aging parents, spouses, and family refuses to change.
 Rather than looking for change elsewhere, we must look for change within.
-The solution is changing caregiving behaviors.
-Blaming others is no solutions.
-Beating ourselves up for things we did or didn’t do, won’t solve the problem.
+The solution for caregivers is learning to change responses.
+Blaming others is no solution.
+Being angry about things caregivers did or didn’t do, won’t solve the problem.

-Loving ourselves more than being attached to blame creates positive change.
-By finding the self-discipline to stop rescuing and to stop controlling caregiving situations caregivers gain confidence, self-esteem and return to self-love.
+Self-love and self-care instead of being attached to blame create positive change.
+By finding the self-discipline to stop rescuing and stop controlling caregiving situations, caregivers gain confidence, and self-esteem, and return to self-love.
 Caring for stubborn aging parents is a challenge that can be overcome when caregivers find a new perspective.

 Alzheimer’s and Dementia